appium/appium/README.md

 Appium supports app automation across a variety of platforms, like iOS, Android, and Windows.
 Each platform is supported by one or more "drivers", which know how to automate that particular platform.
-Since version 2.0 all drivers have been isolated from the Appium server app and could be managed independently using [appium driver](https://appiumpro.com/editions/122-installing-appium-20-and-the-driver-and-plugins-cli) command line interface.
+Since version 2.0 all drivers have been isolated from the Appium server app and can be managed independently using the [appium driver](https://appiumpro.com/editions/122-installing-appium-20-and-the-driver-and-plugins-cli) command line interface.

-In general, the drivers management in Appium2 is as simple as that:
+In general, the drivers management in Appium 2 is as simple as:

 ```bash
 # To install a new driver from npm